MohammadNazeri/my-educations/python/test/README.md

     result = math_ops.process_data()
     assert result == 10
 ```
-#### patch & mock
-* Mock() creates a mock object — it's like saying “Here’s a fake thing.”
-* patch() temporarily replaces a real thing with a fake thing (a mock) — usually to replace something imported from another module.

 ### mock
 Mock is a class that can simulate (mock) any object.
 You can specify return values, assert calls, and more.